cecilitse/product-owner-upskilling-challenges/02-ruby-basics/02-categories-of-activities/README.md

 ## Objectives

-The guiding theme of our challenges being activities for team building, we'll first be focused on the **categories of activities** we could have (e.g. Adventure, Sport, etc.).
+The guiding theme of our challenges being activities for team building, we'll first focus on the **categories** of our team building activities (e.g. Adventure, Sport, etc.).

-The goal is to gather the categories of activities and display them.
+The goal is to display a list of all the categories of our team building activities.

 Here is the expected behavior of the program: